ccloc

 Magnitudes

-The magnitude is computed from the ratio of PGV amplitudes measured on the continuous data to the PGV amplitudes measured on the data of the master event:
+ccloc computes a magnitude of type ccloc for a newly create origin if the template origin event.
+The ccloc magnitude type is computed from the ratio of PGV amplitudes measured on the continuous data to the PGV amplitudes measured on the data of the master event:

 Modes of operation